 Habah drew herself up.
 She knew it.
 She knew it!
 Everyone must come to her city.
 It was the center of the earth.
 She’d always known it: that one day the beloved city would toss from its secret depths and wide connections that singular precious missing bliss, the ultimate bliss, long fated and so longingly awaited.
 Habah did not care by what occult means the ultimate bliss had finally arrived, only that he had.
 Tonight – after dinner – they would stand together at her window and feast on the moon.

-© Short Story ~ Jamie Dedes, 2011 all rights reserved; This short story is fiction and any resemblence to anyone living or dead is coincidence.
+© Short Story ~ Jamie Dedes, 2011 all rights reserved; This short story is fiction and any resemblance to anyone living or dead is coincidence.
+Also published in The Cottage Reader and The BeZine.
 Photo credit ~ Brooklyn Memories/Old Brooklyn